TX Guide

 • Never licensed (immigrant or late starter)

 Valid unexpired licenses from other states usually skip the permit entirely via transfer.
+If your Illinois license expired six months ago, you are on the permit path, not the waiver line.

 Written test first

 Fee context: full Class C issuance later runs about $33 for ages 18–84 (fees change).
+Permit fees are lower but vary — confirm on the DPS fee schedule the week you go.

 Practice driving rules